Olufummy/project001/README.md

 # project001
 probably today
-i have no idea what i am doing here
+i have no idea what i am doing